-My name is Esmé.
-I am a writer who believes that the flotsam of life is made meaningful through storytelling: both the act of telling my own stories, and in collaborating with you to tell yours.
+My name is Esmé Weijun Wang.
+I am a writer of novels, essays, and articles, and I believe that the flotsam of life is made meaningful through storytelling: both the act of telling stories myself, and in collaborating with you to tell yours.
 Without storytelling, I believe that we become adrift, lonely, and lost; through the art of powerfully elegant writing, we can come again and again to shore.

-Through my work, I serve those who strive to flourish despite challenges.
+Through my work, I serve those who believe in the compatibility of sincerity and profitable business.
 I stand beside communicators and entrepreneurs who have a vision for change, and use writing as a tool with which to share that vision.
-Such work is inspired by my business and life ethos — Tell your story.
-Be your dream.
+Such work is inspired by my business and life ethos — Leave your mark.

-…as it applies to the Chronicles, where I tell my stories, and with permission, the stories of others, about mental health and illness, compassion and care, soulful business, and the writing life.
-When people ask me why I write, I tell them about the woman who wrote to say that she was contemplating suicide one night, spent the dark hours reading the Chronicles instead, and then decided that she was going to live.
-Some may call it a schizoaffective disorder blog, or a blog about coping with schizoaffective disorder, but I believe that it’s so much more than that — storytelling about surviving, and thriving, with serious and chronic illnesses is both a balm and a call to action for everyone to live their best life, no matter the circumstance.
+…as it applies to my mental health advocacy.
+As a part of my advocacy work, I share my stories in my blog, also known as the Chronicles, and with permission, the stories of others, about mental health and illness.
+When people ask me why I write about mental health struggles, I tell them about the woman who wrote to say that she was contemplating suicide one night, spent the dark hours reading the Chronicles instead, and then decided that she was going to live.
+Storytelling about surviving, and thriving, with serious and chronic illnesses is both a balm and a call to action for everyone to live their best life, no matter the circumstance.

 Stories are what rocket us into magnificence.

 Your biggest strengths are storytelling, aesthetic reverence and a kind of curated compassion that is unparalleled.
 I’ve learned that we are the ‘More Story’ — not more than our stories, but that my story matters and I matter — in combination.” – Dyana Valentine, Oracle